-During our time in our current home, We’ve watched our baby son transform into a boisterous little boy, and more recently added a baby girl into the mix.
-The tiny tornadoes rip through our once serene home, getting up to and into, well, everything.
-Two dinky additions in our lives have brought about massive changes in us, and I’ve come to realise that my (long) list of what should create the perfect home for us has completely transformed too.
+In my current home, I’ve raised a young son and a little daughter.
+The tiny tornadoes rip through this once serene home, getting up to and into, well, everything.
+Two dinky additions in my life have brought about massive changes in me, and I’ve come to realise that my (long) list of what should create the perfect home has completely transformed too.
 Top of that list?
 An open plan family room…

-When we set our eyes on our lucky number 50 (yes, our first home was no less than the 50th house we viewed… that probably tells you a lot about me) we knew it was the one for us because it ticked all of those wish-list boxes we had created 5 years ago, then as a child free couple.
-Don’t get me wrong, we did think ahead, we wanted no less than 3 bedrooms and a couple of reception rooms, so plenty of room for a potential family.
+When I set my eyes on lucky number 50 (yes, my first home was no less than the 50th house I viewed… that probably tells you a lot about me) I knew it was the one for me because it ticked all of those wish-list boxes I had created 10 years ago, child-free.
+Don’t get me wrong, I did think ahead, I wanted no less than 3 bedrooms and a couple of reception rooms, so plenty of room for a potential family.

 Open Plan Family Room Layout